Happy Valentine’s Day!

 I knooooooow.
 I’m so #basic.

 I write everything down in it and color code my tasks.

 Even in the digital age I prefer pen and paper.

 And a psychologist once told me that the physical act of writing something down makes you more likely to remember it while the physical act of swiping or clicking something actually makes you forget about that item.

 Who knows if there’s actual scientific proof behind it but it’s stuck with me.

 There’s nothing wrong with pen and paper!
 You should see my desk…

 So there you have it.
 Some of the favorite business tools of some of the Spin Sucks team.

 Now it’s your turn.

-What’s the one thing you love that helps you do your job?
+What are the business tools you love that help you do your job?

 And…Happy Valentine’s Day!